 Bank loans represent the current portion of a facility granted from Barclays of £300,000, that is payable within the next year.
 For the non-current portion of the loan, please refer to Note 6.

-The loan amount due to Acorn Enterprises Limited is interest free, unsecured and has no specified date of repayment.
-Please see Note 13 for more details.
+The loan amounts due to Acorn Enterprises Limited and Employ Jersey (JET) Limited have been repaid since the year end.
+Please see Note 12 for more details.